teragrammer/expressjs-boilerplate/README.md

 environment configuration to help you kickstart your API development with best practices.
 ```

+### Features
+- Database Connection (MySQL and CockroachDB compatible)
+- Registration and Login (JWT Token)
+- User Roles (Can be manage by admin)
+- Two-Factor Authentication Setup (Using Email)
+- Password Recovery
+- Profile Information and Password Change
+- Application Settings (Can be manage by admin)

 ### Getting Started
 - Clone the repository
 ```